gigili/good-food-tracker-api/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Good food tracker project is a collection of a back end web API (Nodejs & Express), front end web app (Vuejs) and a mobile application (Kotlin).

-The project aims to allow the users to take pictures and/or leave notes, ratings, comments about restaurants they visit in order to be able to reference it later when they try to pick were they wanna go eat out or order from.
+The project aims to allow the users to take pictures and/or leave notes, ratings, comments about restaurants they visit in order to be able to reference it later when they try to pick were they want to go eat out or order from.

 ### What is this repository for? ###